STD Testing in Hickory NC – Safe and Confidential – STI Testing

 “Although some people are hesitant to discuss their sexual health, STD testing is a very important part of any sexually active person’s medical care,” said Dr. Todd Rudolph, Medical Director at AFC Urgent Care & Family Care.
 “At AFC Urgent Care, privacy and respect are the cornerstones of our care.
 Together, we can determine what types of tests are appropriate for you.”

-If you would like to learn more about STD testing, or would like to be tested, please visit AFC Urgent Care of Hickory, NC or call us today at (828) 419-1105.
+If you would like to learn more about STD testing, please visit AFC Urgent Care of Hickory, NC or call us today at (828) 419-1105.

 What are Sexually Transmitted Diseases (STDs)?